Skip to Content

 Like the Anastasia Island beach mouse, it is a subspecies of the Oldfield Mouse.
 It reaches up to 5.5 inches in length.
 It is light brown, with a white belly and tail.
 Continued development along the beaches threatens their habitat along with human traffic, hurricanes damaging their habitat, and the hunting of feral cats, foxes, coyotes, and raccoons.

 It is the largest subspecies of the cotton mouse.
-We find it in the peninsulas of Florida.
-The body length is seven inches, with a tail length of three inches.
-They are brown with reddish-brown sides, white belly, and feet, and the tail is brown on top and white on the bottom.
+It is found in the Florida peninsulas.
+Its body length is seven inches, and its tail length is three inches.
+The mouse is brown with reddish-brown sides, a white belly, and white feet.
+The tail is brown on top and white on the bottom.

-The mouse population in Florida is on the endangered species list because of habitat loss and fragmentation, thereby increasing other threats.
+The mouse population in Florida is on the endangered species list because of habitat loss and fragmentation, which has increased other threats.
 Isolated populations have reduced gene flow and lower survival rates.

 Trash dumping because of increased urbanization also threatens the mice.
-The mice compete with black rats for food sources, which increases the threat back to the list of endangered species in Florida.
+The mice compete with black rats for food sources, which increases the threat to the endangered species list in Florida.

 This mouse is a subspecies of the Oldfield Mouse.
-Habitat is the Perdido Key in Florida.
+Its habitat is Perdido Key in Florida.
 It is small, gray, and white, weighing only .46-.56 oz.
 Its color blends well with the white quartz sand of the northern Gulf Coast beaches.

 See Related: African Elephant